skywalker5014/Droneshop/README.md

 # Droneshop
 project created using the MERN tech stack.
-Further information will be updated soon!